History of the tango: National symbol

 In 1917, folk singer Carlos Gardel recorded his first tango song Mi Noche Triste, forever associating tango with the feeling of tragic love as revealed in the lyric.
 During the first decade of the 20th century, some songs under the name of tango were recorded, but these recordings did not achieve great popularity.
 However, in 1921, 'El Sonido de la Milonga' helped bring about the rise of tango, and introduced it properly as a form to the people.

-Classically trained musicians weren't associated with tango music until Julio De Caro, violinist, formed an orchestra in 1920 and made the tango more elegant, complex and refined, as well as changing the time signature of most pieces from 2/4 to 4/4.
+Classically trained musicians were not associated with tango music until Julio De Caro, violinist, formed an orchestra in 1920 and made the tango more elegant, complex and refined, as well as changing the time signature of most pieces from 2/4 to 4/4.
 With Pedro Laurenz on bandoneon, De Caro's orchestra was famous for over a decade.

+Italian actor Rudolph Valentino popularized the tango in America, particularly after his electrifying, sensual performance in the 1921 silent film The Four Horsemen of the Apocalypse, which catapulted him to stardom and sparked a widespread tango craze, making the dramatic Argentine dance a huge sensation in the Roaring Twenties.

-In Argentina, the onset in 1929 of the Great Depression and restrictions introduced after the overthrow of the Hipólito Yrigoyen government in 1930 caused Tango to decline.
+In Argentina, the onset in 1929 of the Great Depression and restrictions introduced after the overthrow of the Hipólito Yrigoyen government in 1930 caused tango to decline.
 Its fortunes were reversed as tango became widely fashionable and a matter of national pride under the government of Juan Perón.
 Tango declined again in the 1950s with economic recession and the banning of public gatherings by the military dictatorships.
-Male-only Tango dancers used to practice among themselves for up to 3 years prior to their debut (going to a public Milonga (place)), and that practice fell under the prohibition of public gatherings.
+Male-only tango dancers used to practice among themselves for up to 3 years prior to their debut (going to a public milonga), and that practice fell under the prohibition of public gatherings.
 One of the results was that rock and roll became more popular because it did not require males' gatherings.